gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 ![](/wp-content/uploads/gij-gitcloud-gencfg-show-issue-dev-panel.png)

-Enable or disable this setting to show or hide the _Git Integration_ section on the Jira issue developer panel.
+Toggle this setting to show or hide the _Git Integration_ section on the Jira issue developer panel.

 ![](/wp-content/uploads/gij-gitcloud-jira-dev-integration-panel-sel-2025.png)